JusKillmeQik/PoE-Leveling-Guide/README.md

 Be sure to familiarize yourself with the above document before using this tool.

 Based on the act you're in, your own notes on gems, quests and socket colors can be shown in the notes section.
-Edit the data.json file to display whatever notes you need for leveling your character.
+Each zone in the Overlays folder has a text file named after it, where you can edit the zone specific information you would like available.
+Each Act has a guide.txt file that you can also edit for information you would like available during the whole Act.
 Some placeholder notes are there for an example.

 The config.json file can be used to change the transparency, width and location of the overlay.
 I do not recommend changing these settngs, but I have left notes on how to change them if you desire.